A guide to choosing the right press-on nail shape

 talaskye-nail-bed-type

-✨ Why It Matters
+Why It Matters

 All nail shapes and lengths offered at Talaskye are designed with a natural fit — meaning they have a flatter curve and a lower, less defined apex for a more natural-looking finish.

-✨ Types of Nail Beds
+✨ Nail Beds Types

 talaskye-nail-bed-shape